Marten221/KvEEScraper/README.md

 ## Setup & Usage
 1. **Install Google Chrome:**
-   - Ensure Google Chrome is installed on your system.
+   - Ensure Google Chrome is installed and up to date on your system.

 2. **Clone the Repository:**
    ```bash